Re (kana)

 Re (hiragana: れ, katakana: レ) is one of the Japanese kana, each of which represents one mora.
 The hiragana is written in two strokes, while katakana in one.
 Both represent the sound /ja/.
 The shapes of these kana have origins in the character 礼.
 The Ainu language uses a small katakana ㇾ to represent a final r sound after an e sound (エㇾ er).
-The combination of an R-column kana letter with handakuten ゜- れ゚ in hiragana, and レ゚ in katakana was introduced to represent [le] in the early 20th century.